Ponzi: SEC Warns Influencers, Bloggers Against Promoting Unregistered Schemes

 The new legislation explicitly defines Ponzi schemes and introduces stringent sanctions, including a minimum fine of ₦20 million and a 10-year jail term for promoters of such fraudulent schemes.

-He highlighted that the SEC has dealt with similar schemes before and will continue to do so, leveraging the new powers granted by ISA 2025 to protect investors and develop the market.
+He stressed that the SEC has dealt with similar schemes before and will continue to do so, leveraging the new powers granted by ISA 2025 to protect investors and develop the market.

-“The recent collapse of CBEX, a digital investment platform accused of defrauding Nigerians of over N1.3 trillion, has underscored the urgency of this crackdown.
-CBEX promised unrealistic returns, doubling investments within a month, and deceived many with false claims of global affiliations,” Agama noted.
+“The recent collapse of CBEX, a digital investment platform accused of defrauding Nigerians of over ₦1.3 trillion, has underscored the urgency of this crackdown.
+CBEX promised unrealistic returns, doubling investments within a month, and deceived many with false claims of global affiliations.”

-“We will shut down their operations and the promoters will be made to face the full weight of the law,” he said, adding that the ISA 2025 also brings digital assets under the SEC’s regulatory umbrella for the first time, recognizing virtual assets as securities.
+Agama noted: “We will shut down their operations and the promoters will be made to face the full weight of the law,” adding that the ISA 2025 also brings digital assets under the SEC’s regulatory umbrella for the first time, recognizing virtual assets as securities.

 This inclusion, Agama said, means that Virtual Asset Service Providers and Digital Asset Exchanges must register with the SEC and comply with regulations, closing previous legal gaps exploited by fraudulent operators.